YutaGoto/JumpKingPlus.github.io/_posts/2023-01-24-the-new-workshop.md

 <div class="frame-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/tAWlGysHZhE?clip=UgkxCJz6z98xU6O-d_c3nGDNOCtTuuyiXUlU&amp;clipt=EK6vCBiFxQo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></div>

-Even though it might sound like I've been working for just couple weeks since the reveal, I've actually been working with Nexile for what could be six months more or less at this point and by the time this blog post goes up, the new update will be released as a public beta.

-### What's this update?
-{: #update }

-Okay let's take a step back.

 As ThomasOfTawny mentioned in the clip above, this free update will be community-oriented.<br>Some, many have speculated that this will be something that has to do with Workshop...

 ![lmao](/images/blog3-1.png)

-And yes, it is confirmed now.
-<br><br>

-**Jump King is getting a Workshop update**, but not just like a JumpKingPlus preinstalled binary where you have to rename folders and files that mess like what we used to do before, this is going to be a **proper update** for Jump King.<br>Meaning you should expect some **JumpKingPlus features** be present in the new vanilla Jump King, some **new features** and **improvements** and **bug fixes**.
-The full list of changes are available in the [Jump King Update Changelog]() though.
+**Jump King is getting a Workshop update**, but not just like a JumpKingPlus preinstalled binary where you have to rename folders and files that mess like what we used to do before, this is going to be a **proper update** for Jump King.<br>Meaning you should expect some **JumpKingPlus features** to be present in the new updated Jump King, some **new features** and **improvements** and **bug fixes**.

-Since this is a very big update for Jump King (and also my first update on the game code), both Nexile and I decided to have two different milestones:
+Since this is a very big update for Jump King (and also my first update on the game's code), both Nexile and I decided to split the update in two milestones:
-- The first milestone has already being achieved when this post goes up, providing a **public test-that-i-hope-is-stable-enough build to the public** that is interested in trying and testing it out for themselves; included in the milestone are all the basic functionalities of the tools (this will be convered later) that I am actively working on.
+- The first milestone has already being achieved by now, providing a **public beta build to everyone** that is interested in trying and testing it out for themselves; included in the milestone are all the basic functionalities of the additional tools for all the JumpKingPlus Workshop creators.
-- The second will be achieved once the game is stable enough and all the side tools will be completed and so exiting the beta stage (meaning the game will update for everyone).
+- The second will be achieved once the game is stable enough to sustain the actual release.
+The tools will be on their own milestones so, don't consider them done yet! 🧐

-I'm not promising anything but I'd probably have something like a weekly, bi-weekly or monthly build update before the final milestone.
-This could be really cool in order to see the progress made and see what's left to do.

 ### The tools
 Changing focus from JumpKingPlus to Jump King means that there needs to be a frictionless transition between the two.
-That's where the new tools I'm working on, in collaboration with Nexile, will help you transition from the old JK+ Workshop to the Steam Workshop.
+That's where the new tools I'm working on, in collaboration with Nexile, will help you transition from the old JK+ Workshop to the Jump King Workshop standards.

 #### JumpKingPlus Content Port

 The configuration files of the wardrobe was completely questionable and confusing at best.
 Same goes for certain level details, that's why I remade them to make more sense and fit better.

-This tool will allow all the already existing levels, reskins and collections to be converted in something that the new Jump King can understand.
+This tool will allow all the already existing levels, reskins and collections to be converted in something that the new Jump King can "understand".

 You'll find both the download link and a full tutorial on how to get started with it in the link below.